 At the Heritage Law Center, one of our areas of greatest expertise is in planning for the well-being and care of the children you love.

-- Your children could be placed into the care of Child Protective Services (yes, even if you have a will in place and even if you have a living trust) and, yes, it would very likely only be temporary, but trust me, you never want your children in the arms of strangers.
-Not even for a minute.
+- Your children could be placed into the care of Child Protective Services (yes, even if you have a will in place and even if you have a living trust) and, yes, it would very likely only be temporary, but trust me, you never want your children in the arms of strangers—not even for a minute.

-- Your family could get into a long, drawn out custody fight or there could be a challenge to the guardians you have designated;
+- Your family could get into a long, drawn out custody fight or there could be a challenge to the guardians you have designated.

 - Up to 5% of the value of your assets could be lost to court costs and other unnecessary fees through the probate process, a court process that can tie up your assets for years and deprive your kids of the resources they need to live comfortably, which can totally be avoided with advance legal planning.

 - When your kids turn 18, they could get a check for whatever assets are left even though they are not fiscally responsible yet.
-Add to this the fact that there are unscrupulous people out there who make it their business to look at the public records to find out when 18 year olds are getting that inheritance check just so they can trick the 18-year-olds out of their inheritance.
+Add to this the fact that there are unscrupulous people out there who make it their business to look at the public records to find out when 18-year-olds are getting that inheritance check just so they can trick the 18-year-olds out of their inheritance.

-What is a Child Protection Plan?
+What is a Protection Plan?